h1karxii/git-change-author/readme.md

 which is for remote side rather then local side.

 After running this script, you only change local git history.<br>
-You have to update to remote(e.g., github) by youself by using force update(git push -f) to overwrite remote git history.
+You have to update to remote(e.g., github) by yourself by using force update(git push -f) to overwrite remote git history.

 ## When to use ?
 When you make a new github account and want to move repos from old account to new one,<br>